 TRUST INTERESTS.

-(i) Lender may transfer to the account of Lender any certificates, receipts or other instruments evidencing any of the Developer Trust Collateral whether in the possession of, or registered in the name of, the Obligor or held otherwise; provided that until the occurrence of an Event of Default, Lender will only take that action if, in its judgment, failure to take that action would impair its rights under this Agreement.
+Lender may transfer to the account of Lender any certificates, receipts or other instruments evidencing any of the Developer Trust Collateral whether in the possession of, or registered in the name of, the Obligor or held otherwise; provided that until the occurrence of an Event of Default, Lender will only take that action if, in its judgment, failure to take that action would impair its rights under this Agreement.

-(ii) Developer grants to Lender an irrevocable proxy to vote any and all certificates, receipts or other instruments evidencing any of the Developer Trust Collateral and give consents, waivers and ratifications in connection therewith upon and after the occurrence of an Event of Default.
+Developer grants to Lender an irrevocable proxy to vote any and all certificates, receipts or other instruments evidencing any of the Developer Trust Collateral and give consents, waivers and ratifications in connection therewith upon and after the occurrence of an Event of Default.